minaminao/ctf-blockchain/README.md

 | [fvictorio's EVM Puzzles](src/FvictorioEVMPuzzles/)                |                                                                        |

 ### Misuse of `tx.origin`
-- The `tx.origin` refers to the address of the transaction publisher and should not be used as the address of the contract caller `msg.sender`.
+- `tx.origin` refers to the address of the transaction publisher and should not be used as the address of the contract caller `msg.sender`.

 | Challenge                                            | Note, Keyword |
 | ---------------------------------------------------- | ------------- |
 | [Ethernaut: 4.
 Telephone](src/Ethernaut#4-telephone) |               |

 ### Pseudorandom numbers generated on-chain are predictable
-- Since the bytecodes of contracts are publicly available, it is easy to predict pseudorandom numbers whose generation is completed on-chain (using only states, not off-chain data).
+- Since bytecodes of contracts are publicly available, it is easy to predict pseudorandom numbers whose generation is completed on-chain (using only states, not off-chain data).
 - It is equivalent to having all the parameters of a pseudorandom number generator exposed.
 - If you want to use random numbers that are unpredictable to anyone, use a decentralized oracle with a random number function.
 For example, [Chainlink VRF](https://docs.chain.link/docs/chainlink-vrf/), which implements Verifiable Random Function (VRF).